 General Information About the Fellows Nomination, Review and Appeal Process:

 A member whose efforts on behalf of the advancement of science or its applications are scientifically or socially distinguished and who has been a continuous member for the four year period leading up to the year of nomination, may, by virtue of such meritorious contribution be elected a Fellow by the Council.
+In a tradition stretching back to 1874, these individuals are recognized for their extraordinary achievements across disciplines.
 Examples of areas in which nominees may have made significant contributions are research; teaching; technology; services to professional societies; administration in academe, industry, and government; and communicating and interpreting science to the public.
-Fellows are elected annually by the AAAS Council from the list of approved nominations from the Section Steering Committees.
+Fellows are elected annually by the AAAS Council from the list of approved nominations from the Section Steering Groups.

 All nominees and sponsors must meet the following eligibility requirements: